 Dismissive comments about new things bother me partly because there’s an asymmetry that seems unfair.
 It’s so risky to create something new, and so easy to dismiss it.
-At their worst, the people making such comments are like schoolyard bullies picking on someone who tries to do something different. – Paul Graham, HN founder
+At their worst, the people making such comments are like schoolyard bullies picking on someone who tries to do something different. – Paul Graham, YC founder

 tl;dr: go make some real stuff, don’t listen to hacker news (or any other similar site) comments, separate the wheat from the chaff.

 A bit ago in the past, new messenger became known in IT community.
 It was Telegram.

 The idea behind the app was a messenger for an average user, for all people, which is secure and fast.
 Not some another thing no one uses besides a few nerds (like BitMessage).

 A messenger like a Whatsapp, but more secure, more open and faster.
 Telegram was backed by the same guy who’ve made russian social network VK, which still outperforms Facebook in ex-USSR market share — by Pavel Durov.

 Immediately after the announcement, various “experts” started throwing in their thoughts on this (these are just a few top-rated comments from the original HN discussion):